semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-Projects allow Semaphore to perform actions every time there is a change in your Git repository.
+Projects allow Semaphore to perform user-defined actions every time there is a change in your Git repository.
+Projects can build and test your code, and release and deploy your applications.

 In this section you will: